ousiax/ousiax.github.io/_posts/2017-11-12-understanding-the-linux-kernel-01.md

     - To satisfy process requests for generic memory areas and for memory mapping of files
     - To get better performance from disks and other buffered devices by means of caches

 Each request type is valuable.
 On the other hand, since the available RAM is limited, some balancing among request types must be done, particually when little available memory is left.
 Moreover, when some critical threshold of available memory is reached and a page-frame-reclaiming algorithm is invoked to free additional memory.

 On major problem that must be solved by the virtual memory system is *memory fragmentation*.
 Ideally, a memory request should fail only when the number of free page frames is too small.
 However, the kernel is often forced to use physically continguous memory areas, hence the memory request could fail even if there is enough available but it is not available as one contiguous chunk.

 #### 1.6.8.3 Kernel Memory Allocator

 The Kernel Memory Allocator (KMA) is a subsystem that tries to satisfy the requests for memory areas from all parts of the system.
-Some of these requests will come from other kernel subsystems needing memory for kernel use, and some requests will come vi system calls from user programs to increase their processes' address spaces.
+- Some of these requests will come from other kernel subsystems needing memory for kernel use.
+- And some requests will come vi system calls from user programs to increase their processes' address spaces.

 A good KMA should have the following features:

 - It must be fast.
 Actually, this is the most crucial atrribute, since it is invoked by all kernel subsystems (including the interrupt handlers).
 - It should minimize the amount of wasted memory.